imb/fctx/doc/source/specs/execute-tag-tests.rst

   mytest.exe --run-attr=tag:critical,author:ib

-which would run all critical tests writen by "ib".
+which would run all critical tests written by "ib".